Douglas MacArthur: Defense of the Philippines

-On the evening of 24 December, MacArthur moved his headquarters to the island fortress of Corregidor in Manila Bay arriving at 21:30, with his headquarters reporting to Washington as being open on the 25th.
-A series of air raids by the Japanese destroyed all the exposed structures on the island and USAFFE headquarters was moved into the Malinta Tunnel.
-In the first-ever air raid on Corregidor on 29 December, Japanese airplanes bombed all the buildings on Topside including MacArthur's house and the barracks.
-MacArthur's family ran into the air raid shelter while MacArthur went outside to the garden of the house with some soldiers to observe and count the number of bombers involved in the raid when bombs destroyed the home.
+On the evening of 24 December, MacArthur moved his headquarters to the island fortress of Corregidor.
+Air raids by the Japanese destroyed all the exposed structures on the island and USAFFE headquarters was moved into the Malinta Tunnel.
+In the first-ever air raid on Corregidor on 29 December, Japanese airplanes bombed all the buildings on Topside including MacArthur's house.
+MacArthur's family ran into the air raid shelter while MacArthur went outside to the garden with some soldiers to count the bombers involved in the raid when bombs destroyed the home.
 One bomb struck only ten feet from MacArthur and the soldiers shielded him with their bodies and helmets.
 Filipino sergeant Domingo Adversario was awarded the Silver Star and Purple Heart for getting his hand wounded by the bomb and covering MacArthur's head with his own helmet, which was also hit by shrapnel.
 MacArthur was not wounded.
 Later, most of the headquarters moved to Bataan, leaving only the nucleus with MacArthur.
 The troops on Bataan knew that they had been written off but continued to fight.
 Some blamed Roosevelt and MacArthur for their predicament.
 A ballad sung to the tune of "The Battle Hymn of the Republic" called him "Dugout Doug".
 However, most clung to the belief that somehow MacArthur "would reach down and pull something out of his hat".